isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2025/Hemanth.jpg">
 </div>
 <p>Seungwon is a natural leader who brings people together.
-As theChief Photographer
+As the Chief
-of the Photography Society, he mentored peers and ensured events were well-documented.
+Photographer of the Photography Society, he mentored peers and ensured events were well-documented.
 He also spearheaded a Student-Initiated Group, the Korean Cultural Society, sharing his heritage with enthusiasm, and helped organise the Victorian Cup to introduce Bridge to more students.</p>
-<p>Seungwon’s leadership was also evident in his heart for the community
+<p>Seungwon’s leadership was also evident in his heart for others.
+As a Peer
-- his&nbsp; passion for service shone in VCares Week, where he championed mental well-being initiatives and confidently moderated a sharing session.
+Support Leader, he created a strong sense of community in his class, making sure everyone felt valued and supported.
+His&nbsp; passion for service shone in VCares Week, where he championed mental well-being initiatives and confidently moderated a sharing session.
 Whether supporting children with critical illnesses or mentoring classmates, Seungwon leads with warmth, humility, and a genuine desire to help others.</p>
 <hr>
 <h4>Inspire</h4>
 <p><strong>Sneha Radhey Shyam | Crescent Girls School</strong>